ICAN Roadmap for the Denuclearisation of the Korean Peninsula

-Tuesday’s historic summit has captured the eyes and hopes of the world, but whether it will lead to the denuclearisation of the Korean Peninsula remains to be seen.
+The historic summit between Trump and Kim in Singapore captured the eyes and hopes of the world, but whether it will lead to the denuclearisation of the Korean Peninsula remains to be seen.
 ICAN is in Singapore to present a roadmap – a five step plan- to make such peace a reality, and remind leaders present and watching that a world free of nuclear weapons is possible.

 ICAN’s Roadmap to Denuclearise the Korean Peninsula